a4z/libsl3/README.md

 gcc 4.8.2 and clang 3.3 on Slackware.
 mingw-gcc 4.9.2 and Visual Studio 2015 on Windows 10

-Documentation can be found here: http://a4z.bitbucket.org/docs/libsl3/html/index.html
+The documentation can be found here: http://a4z.bitbucket.org/docs/libsl3/html/index.html

 License: https://www.mozilla.org/en-US/MPL/2.0/